Experience-Monks/vue-svg/README.md

 [![experimental](http://badges.github.io/stability-badges/dist/experimental.svg)](http://github.com/badges/stability-badges)

-A Vue directive that will add a svg from an svg sprite sheet to an element.
+A Vue directive that will add a svg from a svg sprite sheet to an element.

 ## Usage